 A leave of absence may be granted only by the Office of Graduate and Postdoctoral Studies upon recommendation of the department and is granted only to students in good standing.
-Leave must be approved in advance of the academic semester in question.
+Leave must be approved before the beginning of the academic semester in which the leave is taken.
 Normally, a leave of absence is granted for no more than two consecutive semesters.
 No work toward a degree may be done at Rice (or involve Rice faculty/facilities) during a student's leave of absence.